serolrom/MSFS/knowledge/US_Sectional.md

 Cursive Number followed by star -> Field elev.
 Two digit number -> Lenght of the rwy in ft.
 Frequency followed by rounded C: CTAF.
 RP 6 -> Right pattern RWY 6 (when it shows like this)

+Most D airports are open only part time, see sectional.
+Controller may adhere to these controlled times.
+Flags in the sectional mark visual points the controller may refer to.

+---
+#### V-Airways:
+Depicted but not relevant in VFR

 ---
 #### Restricted/Prohibited: